 So, has it always been this way?

 Over 50 years ago, the slide rule was introduced to students as early as the third grade, continuing with them throughout their scholastic years.
-It was a way of life during a time when the slide rule was part and parcel to the educational process, much like calculator is today.
+It was a way of life during a time when the slide rule was part and parcel to the educational process, much like the calculator is today.
 However, the difference is that using a slide rule always requires certain math disciplines that a calculator does not require.
 It also provides an insight into math that simple keystrokes with a calculator does not.

-What follows is not about a data-driven - or even an anecdotal - attempt to show how students are worse off from using calculators, nor is it an indictment on modern educational methods.
+What follows is not about a data-driven - or even an anecdotal - attempt to show how students are worse off by using calculators, nor is it an indictment on modern educational methods.
 Rather, it is to show insight into what education with a slide rule did well and why it may be worthwhile for today's educators to consider a return to the slide rule, for at least a short while, to enhance classroom learning.

 Because this is the situation of roughly 70% of my students when I first get them, I consider myself both a teacher AND a redeemer of math.
 I've learned that I must do the latter before I can reach my own potential as the former.
-So I work hard to make sure math is what its supposed to be...confidence-building, enlightening, and enjoyable.
+So I work hard to make sure math is what it's supposed to be...confidence-building, enlightening, and enjoyable.

 Such is my job of a math apologist...to give them positive experiences in mathematics that they were never given the opportunity to have.